 During the school session, snacks and drinks are provided to each member.
 These are provided through our partnership with the Food Bank of the Rockies.
 During the summer the Club provides breakfast, lunch, and a snack.

 4.)
+Does BCBGC have an attendance policy?
 Does my child need to attend every day to remain in the program?

 5.)
 What are the safety measures in place at your program locations?

 The Club regularly practices drills.
 The Club also has secure check in and check out system.
 All staff have walkie-talkies at all times and are trained.
 Adult staff are on site at all times and members are not left alone.

 6.)
 What is the adult-to-child ratio during your program hours?